KelliePetersen/OOPwithPHP/src/phpadvanced/Design_Patterns.md

 Behavioral patterns are Chain of responsibility, Command, Interpreter, Iterator, Mediator, Memento, Null Object, Observer, State, Strategy, Template method, and Visitor.

 ## Summary
+•	 **Strategy** - Uses composition to delegate strategy to a strategy class, who is in charge of logic
 •	 **Singleton** - A special class that generates one, and only one, object instance
 •	 **Factory Method** - Building an inheritance hierarchy of creator classes
 •	 **Abstract Factory** - Grouping the creation of functionally related products